jheller/alb-rule/README.md

 Here is a how to create a Lambda-backed CloudFormation custom resource that can be used to implement redirect rules.

+Update: CloudFormation now supports ALB Listener Rules, so this is no longer necessary

 ## Lambda Function
 This is a Python 2.7 function.
 All Python libraries it uses are available in the standard Lambda environment.